 The Co-ordinating Group is entrusted to manage affairs between meetings of the Board, when it would be inappropriate to warrant the calling of a special meeting of the Board.
 It also co-ordinates business across committees and sets the agenda for the Board.

-Moray Macdonald is our Chair.
+Gordon Robertson is our Chair.
 The Chair is elected by the Council for a period of three years to provide leadership and direction to the Board of Trustees and enable the Board to fulfil their responsibilities for the overall governance and strategic direction of the organisation.

 Chief Commissioner of Scotland